Team and Advisors

 - Ms. Rossell has over 19 years experience in the financial sector.
 Before joining Terra she worked at the Inter American Development Bank, responsible for designing & supervising over 63 local and regional projects for Central America in the following thematic areas: Rural Economic Development, Micropensions, Microinsurance, Financial Inclusion, Institutional Development for Micro Small & Medium Enterprises, Poverty Score Card, Factoring, Strengthening Public & Private Financial Institutions, Design of Green Finance Products for REDD+ projects, Cleaner Production, Forest Management, Clean and Efficient Technologies, Solar Energies.
 Ms. Rossell led the preparation of MIF Country Strategy in Guatemala, aligning it to government priorities and serving as a Strategic Advisor.
 She possesses an MBA with a concentration in Strategic Direction and Development; BA in Economics with a Concentration in Finance from Fordham University.
 Currently Ms. Rossell serves as a Board Member and Cofounder of Regional Microfinance & Rural Financial Inclusion Banking Committee; Board Member at Namaste Guatemaya; Member of the Technical Committee for the green finance portfolio at FIDOSA.

-- Juan David Dueñas has over 6 years of experience in the field of sustainable development.
+- Mr. Dueñas has over 6 years of experience in the field of sustainable development.
 With a bachelor’s degree in Government and International Relations and a Master’s degree in Environmental Management, he has had the opportunity to work in the development of responsible value chains of fish and fishery products in the Chocó region (Colombia).
-He has significant experience in field working with communities, as well as strengthening small producer’s organizations.
+He has significant experience in the field working with communities, as well as strengthening small producer’s organizations.
 He has worked for Instituto Sinchi in the development of a portfolio of economic and legal instruments for conservation within the framework of Vision Amazonia Program.
-Juan Dueñas had the opportunity to coordinate WSPA’s efforts within South American countries (except Brazil) for Rio+20, pushing forward sustainable and humane livestock production; he implemented the Knowledge Management program for the same organization and worked in the elaboration of several business intelligence studies for Bogota’s Chamber of Commerce.
-Juan Duenas holds a Magister en Gerencia Ambiental (MGA) from Universidad de los Andes, Bogotá.
+Mr. Dueñas had the opportunity to coordinate WSPA’s efforts within South American countries (except Brazil) for Rio+20, pushing forward sustainable and humane livestock production; he implemented the Knowledge Management program for the same organization and worked in the elaboration of several business intelligence studies for Bogota’s Chamber of Commerce.
+Mr. Dueñas holds a Magister en Gerencia Ambiental (MGA) from Universidad de los Andes, Bogotá.

 Natural Resource Management